fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 "%}

 ### May 4
-We don't need to dissect this article in detail, but you should be familiar with it a way of wrapping everything up and thinking about the future intersections of food, tech, and society.
+We don't need to dissect this article in detail, but you should be familiar with it for our discussion as we wrap everything up and prepare for the final essay.

 - [How big data is going to help feed nine billion people by 2050](https://www.techrepublic.com/article/how-big-data-is-going-to-help-feed-9-billion-people-by-2050/).
 We've been talking about the long and sometimes revolutionary process of industrializing agriculture all through the semester.
 How does this article reflect some of the trends we've already seen?
 What's new?
 Can you identity a few blind spots the article has after going through this course?